antrys/daves-prompter/README.md

 You need PortAudio for the microphone to work.

-**Windows:**
+**Windows/Mac:**
-Usually, `pip install pyaudio` works out of the box with pre-built wheels.
-If it fails, you may need to install the [Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+Usually, nothing special is needed as `pip install pyaudio` includes binaries.
+If it fails on Windows, install [Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+If it fails on Mac, use Homebrew: `brew install portaudio`

 **Linux:**
 You need to install the development headers: